 cilantro leaves (garnish)

+In a large bowl, marinate the chicken thighs and drumsticks in the Goya Recaito, garlic, oregano, salt & pepper for at least 10 minutes.
 Place the marinated chicken in a large soup pot.
 Turn the heat to medium high, add the chopped onions and cook for about 10 minutes.

 Add the ten cups of water; bring to a boil, reduce heat to medium-low, cover and simmer 30-45 minutes until chicken starts to fall apart.
 Add the yucca and the carrots.
 Bring back to a boil; reduce heat to medium-low, cover and simmer for an additional 20 minutes.
 Meanwhile prepare rice if using.